ClaudiuGeorgiu/PlaystoreDownloader/README.md

+**_This project is intended for learning purposes only and is not affiliated with Google in any way._**

 ## Configuration

 Before interacting with the Play Store you have to provide valid credentials and an **ANDROID ID** associated to your account.
-Please modify the [credentials.json](https://github.com/ClaudiuGeorgiu/PlaystoreDownloader/blob/master/credentials.json) file and insert the required information before using this tool, otherwise it won't work.
+Please modify the [credentials.json](https://github.com/ClaudiuGeorgiu/PlaystoreDownloader/blob/master/credentials.json) file and insert the required information before trying to use this tool:

-*TODO: add instructions on how to fill missing data in `credentials.json`*
+* Enter your Google email and password in the `USERNAME` and `PASSWORD` fields of the [credentials.json](https://github.com/ClaudiuGeorgiu/PlaystoreDownloader/blob/master/credentials.json) file.
+This information is needed to authenticate with Google's servers.
+* Use the above credentials on an Android device (real or emulated) and download at least one application using the official Google Play Store on the device.
+This step is necessary in order to associate the **ANDROID ID** of the device to your account, so that you will be able to download applications as if you were directly using your device.
+Do not remove the account from the device or its **ANDROID ID** won't be valid anymore.
+* Get the **ANDROID ID** of the device and fill the `ANDROID_ID` field of the [credentials.json](https://github.com/ClaudiuGeorgiu/PlaystoreDownloader/blob/master/credentials.json) file.
+You can obtain the **ANDROID ID** by installing the [Device ID](https://play.google.com/store/apps/details?id=com.evozi.deviceid) application on your device, then copy the string corresponding to `Google Service Framework (GSF)` (use this string instead of the `Android Device ID` presented by the application).
+* In case of errors related to the authentication after the above steps, consider allowing less secure apps to access your account by visiting https://myaccount.google.com/lesssecureapps (visit the link while you are logged in).

+_Note that you will be able to download only the applications compatible with the device corresponding to the aforementioned **ANDROID ID** and further limitations may influence the total number of applications available for download_.

 ## Usage

 Everything was tested and works on Ubuntu 16.04, so the following instructions refer to this operating system.
-It should work for other systems as well, provided there is a working Python 3 installation, which is the only requirement for this project.
+It should work in other systems as well, provided there is a working Python 3 installation, which is the only requirement for this project.
 The first thing to do is to get a local copy of this repository, so open up a terminal in the directory where you want to save the project and clone the repository:

 ```Shell
 $ git clone https://github.com/ClaudiuGeorgiu/PlaystoreDownloader.git